Rising-Stars-by-Sunshine/STATS201_Aida/code/Readme.md

 *Figure 4: Total Electricity produced in different countries.
 Image created with Dash app*

 ### Visualization 3
 This [file](app3.py) contians the code to run the interactive plot of Anomaly Detection to identify anomalies or changes in energy consumption patterns.
+Alternatively, go to this [Google Colab](https://colab.research.google.com/drive/1SSkIpLYBewnOZaXM9qjeW7d6ijQCQej6?usp=sharing)to interact with the plot.

 Variables: energy_cons_change_pct, renewables_cons_change_pct, countries, year